JoelHill/go-rest-http-blaster/README.md

 		## Convenience Functions

-`cbapiclient` provides the following functions for convenience:
+`go-rest-http-blaster` provides the following functions for convenience:

 * `Get` - perform an HTTP GET request with no outgoing payload
 * `Post` - perform an HTTP POST request with an outgoing payload